nextflow-io/nextflow/docs/overview.md

 }
 ```

 The above example defines two processes.
 Their execution order is not determined by the fact that the `blastSearch` process comes before `extractTopHits` in the script (it could also be written the other way around).
-Instead, execution order is determined by their sequence in the _workflow_.
-In that block, `blastSearch` comes first, so it will execute first. `extractTopHits` executes after, and uses the output from `blastSearch`.
+Instead, execution order is determined by their _dependencies_ -- `extractTopHits` depends on the output of `blastSearch`, so `blastSearch` will be executed first, and then `extractTopHits`.

 When the workflow is started, it will create two processes and one channel (`query_ch`) and it will link all of them.
 Both processes will be started at the same time and they will listen to their respective input channels.
 Whenever `blastSearch` emits a value, `extractTopHits` will receive it (i.e. `extractTopHits` consumes the channel in a *reactive* way).